Learn how to file your VAT return and record your tax payment in QuickBooks Online.

 Step 3: Record your tax payment in QuickBooks

-Now that you're done filing your VAT return, it's time to keep your VAT info in QuickBooks up to date.
-Here’s how to manually record your tax payment to zero out your VAT payable.
+Once you're done filing, it's time to keep your VAT info in QuickBooks up to date.
+Here's how to manually record your tax payment to zero out your VAT payable.

-- Find the return you just filed, then select Record payment.
+- In the Returns tab, under Filed returns, find the return you just filed, then select Record payment.

 - Add these payment details: